David W. Ricks, AIA

 Margo continues to consult with DWRA for website management.
 She is also available to assist and help educate DWRA clients who contemplate installing a PV solar system into their project.

 Margo recieved her Bachelor of Engineering from the A. James Clark School of Engineering, Univeristy of Maryland in College Park, MD.
-She will begin Graduate School for Electrical Engineering in the fall of 2019.
+She is currently completing her 1st year of Graduate School at John's Hopkins in Electrical Engineering.